 Owing to their central location and first-rate amenities, condominiums are a preferred option among rental properties.
 Condo leasing is especially preferable when you take into consideration the worsening traffic conditions in Metro Manila.
-Whether you are considering condo buying or renting, you’d do well to learn about the factors that contribute to condo value and pricing.
+Whether you are considering condo buying or renting, you’d do well to learn about the factors that contribute to condo value and pricing along with the rental law in the Philippines.
 Learn about condo price ranges in the metro based on key factors such as size and location.

 Is RTO a good idea?

 An RTO agreement is a great idea for aspiring owners who need time to work on their financial stability.
 With an affordable rent-to-own condo in the Philippines, you get a chance to move into your dream house right away, while working towards getting a mortgage on the home.

 Yes, you will have to do a lot of planning and communication when it comes to a rent-to-own home.
 You pay for the monthly rental and the property’s down payment over time, and you finance your mortgage at the end of the lease.
 But an RTO agreement brings you one step closer to owning your dream home, even during difficult times.

 If you’re planning to look for condos for rent and you’re faced with an option of choosing between short-term and long-term leasing, get to know first the difference between the two before making a decision.

 - Lease is for six months or more, and is usually signed directly with a private landlord, who is the condo unit owner.
 The owner can agree to a shorter stay (up to six months) and still maintain long-term lease terms, depending on the negotiation.